Hecate946/Neutra/README.md

 rewind: Rewind a number of seconds

-seek: Seek to a position in a song.
+seek: Seek to a position in the song.

-shuffle: Shuffle the current song queue.
+shuffle: Shuffle the song queue.

 skip: Vote to skip the current song.